GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 There's a series of little movement algorithms for games called steering behaviors that game developers use a lot.
 You can use them to smooth out your characters' movements and give them a bit of inertia.

-For this new movement, you need to add a new variable at the beginning of the previous script (`friction`) which will be controlling the inertia of the movement.
+For this new movement, you need to add a new variable at the beginning of the previous script (`friction`), which will be controlling the inertia of the movement.
 You can play with this value to see how it affects your character movement.

-A greater value will make your character reacts more rapidly and lower values imply a higher time to reach the maximum speed or to stop the movement.
+A greater value will make your character react more rapidly.
+Lower values imply a higher time to reach the maximum speed or stop the movement.

 ```gdscript
 # A factor that controls the character's inertia.